-State 6 Rhizomatous Wheatgrass/Bluegrass Plant Community
+State 6 Rhizomatous Wheatgrass/bluegrass Plant Community

-Community 6.1 Rhizomatous Wheatgrass/Bluegrass Plant Community
+Community 6.1 Rhizomatous Wheatgrass/bluegrass Plant Community

-This plant community currently is found under heavy continuous season-long grazing by livestock and is perpetuated by either brush management or wildfire, which removes big sagebrush from the plant community.
-Three-tip sagebrush can be a significant component of this plant community, but also may be lacking.
-Some of the major cool-season bunchgrasses associated with this ecological site have been reduced and some may have been removed.
+This plant community currently is found under heavy continuous season-long grazing by livestock and is perpetuated by either brush management or a wildfire, which removes or greatly reduces the shrubs.
+Three-tip sagebrush may still be a component of this plant community, but can also be lacking.
+Some of the major cool-season bunchgrasses associated with this site have been reduced and some may have been removed.
 Dominant grasses include rhizomatous wheatgrasses, bluegrasses, prairie junegrass, spike trisetum, and Montana wheatgrass, and of less frequency Columbia needlegrass, Idaho fescue, bluebunch wheatgrass, and spikefescue.
-Forbs commonly found in this plant community include phlox, groundsel, biscuitroot, locoweed, larkspur, lupine, pussytoes, miner's candle, hawksbeard, and milkvetch.
-Three-tip sagebrush as well as pockets of black sagebrush can comprise as much as 25% of the total production.
-When compared to the Historical Climax Plant Community, rhizomatous wheatgrass, prairie junegrass, and Montana wheatgrass have increased.
+Forbs commonly found in this plant community include balsamroot, agoseris, buckwheat, arnica, phlox, lupine, larkspur, asters, pussytoes, and stoneseed.
+Three-tip sagebrush as well as pockets of black sagebrush can comprise as much as 15% of the total production.
+When compared to the Historical Climax Plant Community, rhizomatous wheatgrass, prairie junegrass, Montana wheatgrass, and three-tip sagebrush have increased.
 Columbia needlegrass, bluebunch wheatgrass, Idaho fescue, and big sagebrush have decreased or have been removed.
 Production of the preferred cool-season grasses has been reduced.
-Cheatgrass can be common and in large patches, but mostly invaded areas are relatively small.
-Annual production ranges from 350 to 750 pounds.
-This plant community is resistant to change.
+Cheatgrass can be common and in large patches, but most invaded areas are relatively small.
+Annual production ranges from 300 to 700 pounds.
+This plant community is resistant to change as the herbaceous species present are well adapted to grazing and if three-tip sagebrush becomes the dominant shrub it is difficult for other shrubs to become established.
 However, species composition can be altered through long-term overgrazing.
 The herbaceous component is mostly intact, but some cool-season bunchgrasses associated with the site have been reduced or removed.
 Plant vigor and replacement capabilities are sufficient for some species but not all.
 Water flow patterns and litter movement is occurring but only on steeper slopes.
 Incidence of pedestalling is moderate to slight.
 Soils are mostly stable and the surface shows minimum soil loss.
 The watershed is functioning and the biotic community is partially intact.
-Transitions or pathways leading to other plant communities are as follows: • Prescribed grazing will convert this plant community to the Montana Wheatgrass/Three-tip Sagebrush Plant community. • Frequent and Severe Grazing will convert this plant community to a Bluegrass/Annual Plant Community.
+Transitions or pathways leading to other plant communities are as follows: • Prescribed Grazing will convert this plant community to a Rhizomatous Wheatgrass/Three-tip Sagebrush Plant Community as the more palatable plants regain vigor. • Frequent and Severe Grazing will convert this plant community to a Bluegrass/Annual Plant Community.
 If three-tip sage is present more than likely it will persist in varying degrees as it is difficult to control.